Biography

 Specialized Skill Levels: All

-Additional Areas of Instruction: Piano, Music Theory & Composition, Musician Wellness
+Additional Areas of Instruction: Piano, Music Theory and Composition, Musician Wellness

 Affiliations: Washington Balalaika Society, Washington International Piano Festival, Society for Music Theory, Society for Ethnomusicology, Humanities Commons, College Music Society, MTNA, VMTA, NVMTA, and BMI.